Opportunities and Benefits of CETA for Canada’s Metal and Mineral Exporters

 |Top 5 Suppliers of Metals and Minerals to the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian exporters of metals and minerals and mining services will enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.
+Under CETA, Canadian exporters of metals and minerals and mining services can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 For more detail on how CETA benefits your company, contact a Trade Commissioner today.